Canning Potatoes

 it might not be as much of a problem.

-As you cut your potatoes place in water to avoid
+As you cut your potatoes place in a pot of water to avoid

 discoloring.